 #4 Updated by Ruben S. Montero over 5 years ago

 - Resolution set to fixed

 This is now in master, it is basically your patch (just changed the name and moved the template to the util namespace to use in other parts of the code).
 I've also went trough the XML documents and escaped missing user input fields.

 BTW, instead of using #if 0 for script and data in libvirtXML,I suggest to use a restricted attribute.
 This way only oneadmin can access those attributes and you do not have to patch the file.
 (VM_RESTRICTED_ATTR = "NIC_DEFAULT/BRIDGE" and VM_RESTRICTED_ATTR = "RAW")

-#5 Updated by Roy Keene about 4 years ago
+#5 Updated by Roy Keene over 4 years ago

 I just checked on OpenNebula 5.2.1 there's an escape_xml() and escape_xml_attr(), but they don't actually escape any invalid sequences.